 Ace performances from Phillip Seymour Hoffman and Amy Adams (who previously played Father and Sister together in Doubt; they were both in Charlie Wilson's War too).
 Adams is not just a pretty face.
 She's downright scary in this film.
 If she's deliberately walking away from girl-girl roles, I don't care, the results are terrific.
 Must have been a change of pace from The Muppets?
 Joaquin Phoenix went a little too Method for me, with his contorted face and lockjaw dialog.
 His self-destructive jail cell scene was wayyyy too Raging Bull.

-Sometimes I feel Jonny Greenwood's musical scores in PTA's movies are Anderson reflexively avoiding traditional Hollywood scoring.
-I watched the full trailer for LINCOLN this week, featuring another John Williams score, and I imagine Anderson repulsed and sneering at its lyrical beauty.
+Sometimes I feel Jonny Greenwood's musical scores in PTA's movies are reflexively avoiding traditional Hollywood scoring.
+I watched the full trailer for Lincoln this week, featuring another John Williams score, and I imagine Anderson repulsed and sneering at its lyrical beauty.

 Also worth noting: the movie was shot in 65mm, and the fine grain and gorgeous detail was worth it.
-THE MASTER is the first fictional film shot in 65mm (not IMAX) since Ken Branagh's HAMLET in 1996 (which I saw projected in 65mm at the Kendall.)
+The Master is the first fictional film shot in 65mm (not IMAX) since Ken Branagh's HAMLET in 1996 (which I saw projected in 70mm at the Kendall.)

 "Sixty-five millimeter" can mean several things; check out the examples (below):

 Cigarettes & Red Vines posted these photos of the negative cutting: